by Alex Mellen

 The atmosphere in a newsroom resembles almost-organized chaos.
 It’s full of papers rustling, keyboards clicking, music blaring, and people talking and shouting.
 At any time, you’ll encounter someone with a deadline that’s in two hours or less and someone else trying to finish four things at once (quite often those were both me).
 I’m glad I was exposed to this sort of environment at The Echo so I wasn’t shocked by it later.
 Operating in it five days a week instead of one can be wearying, but less so once you find your rhythm and get faster at the work.
 Also, as copy chief at The Echo my senior year, I met with staff writers during the week to help them improve their stories and fill in gaps of information.
 This made me more comfortable asking journalists questions at the Times-Gazette.

-Doc likes to say that his classes are laboratories for the real world of writing.
+We like to say that our classes are laboratories for the real world of writing.
 The Echo is a laboratory—a scale model—of a real newspaper and a showcase of the variety of jobs that keep it running.
 However, you can’t learn everything in one day a week of one semester.
 My classes provided a base of knowledge, and The Echo provided a chance for application.